d-tork/podcast-quotes/README.md

 And the commander told the policemen that they could go home if they wanted to, that they didn’t have to participate in this.
 And then, what _Ordinary Men_ does is document their transformation from ordinary policemen—the sort of people that you know—to guys who were taking naked, pregnant women out into the middle of fields and shooting them in the back of the head.
 And it documents ONE STEP AT A TIME how an ordinary person turns into someone like that.
 You think ‘well, we don’t want that sort of thing to happen anymore.’
 Well, then you don’t wanna be that sort of person.
 That’s how it’s fixed.
 And if you’re not gonna be that sort of person **then you don’t take the first steps.** Cuz the first steps lead you down a pathway you don’t—at least in principle—you don’t wanna go.

 So, I think part of what makes me combative, compared to someone like [Jonathan] Haidt, is I’ve spent years looking at the worst things there are to look at.
 And I’ve learned from that.
 And I’ve certainly learned things that I won’t do.
 And one of them is I won’t let the government regulate my speech.
 It’s a mistake.
 I don’t care what compassionate principles hypothetically motivate that move.
 It was _unprecedented_ in English common law, that move.
-It was all buried under this leftist “compassion” which is mostly… it’s mostly a lie.
+It was all buried under this leftist “compassion” which is mostly… it’s mostly a lie."

 ---
 ### The Jordan B. Peterson Podcast 26 - The Phenomenology of the Divine